JackDanna/FogentRoleplayTemplate/README.md

 ## Combat Roll

 Describes how a character is participating in combat.

 Is your character using both of their hands on their greatsword while swinging in large slashing arcs, that's a combat roll.
 Is a character holding a torch in one hand and firing a pistol in the other, that's a combat roll.

-Combat Roll's come on all weapons and offensive spells.
+Combat Rolls come on all weapons and offensive spells.
 Some weapons might even have multiple combat rolls, such as a sword that can either thrust or swung.

 The right Combat Roll can dramatically improve the chances of getting more wins in a combat, make it possible to engage opponents at far distances, enable rapid engagement of multiple opponents, deal various types of damages which an opponents might be weak to, etc...

 ### Name

-The name of a Combat Roll formatted the following way: "(Varation) (Combat Roll Type) (Base Dice Adjustment)"
+The name of a Combat Roll is conventionally formatted the following way: "(Varation) (Combat Roll Type) with (Resource)".
+This isn't required but helps to keep things consistent.

-For example, let's say we are creating a Combat Roll for a one-handed thrusting rapier.
-For Variation, since most rapier grips only include space for one hand, thus we'd use "One-handed".
-Next, for Combat Roll Type, it seems that a rapier would be a "Pierce Medium Melee" weapon.
-Finally, in regards to the Base Dice Adjustment, we note that rapiers were designed to sacrifice slashing for piercing capabilities.
-To reflect this, we could give a +2 Base Dice Adjustment for our one-handed thrusting Combat Roll.

-Thus, our rapier would have the below weapons: "One-handed Pierce Medium Melee +2"

 ### Variation